spacemeshos/testnet-guide/guide/install.md

 Follow this guide to download, install and run a full Spacemesh Testnet p2p node on your desktop computer.

-## Step 1 - Download the Installer
+## Step 1 - Downloading the Installer

 The Spacemesh App includes the Spacemesh p2p node, a basic wallet and a p2p node dashboard.
 You install the App to setup your p2p node and you use the wallet to setup an award account for your p2p node.